fsharp/fslang-design/RFCs/FS-1039-struct-representation-for-active-patterns.md

 6. FSharp.Core should contain a `ValueOption` module of operators
 7. FSharp.Core should contain `List/Seq/Array/Map.tryv*` operations which take/produce unboxed options

-Parts (2) and (4) are optional and could be done later (parts 2 and 4), as could parts (6) and (7).
+Parts (2) and (4) are optional and could be done later, as could parts (6) and (7).
 As a result, for the most part this RFC will focus initially on parts (1), (3) and (5).

 # Motivation
 [motivation]: #motivation

 Powerful and extensible features such as active patterns and optional arguments should be near-zero-cost abstractions.

-We should be able to providing better performance just via a simple attribute addition!
+We should be able to provide better performance just via a simple attribute addition!

 # Detailed design
 [design]: #detailed-design